PM says ‘nothing off the table’ when it comes to sending fighter jets to Ukraine

 Wednesday’s trip was only Mr Zelensky’s second time travelling overseas since the Russian invasion, having held talks in the United States and Poland during a trip in December.

-To mark it, Mr Sunak announced the UK’s intention to train Ukrainian fighter pilots.
+To mark the occasion, Mr Sunak announced the UK’s intention to train Ukrainian fighter pilots.

 It is part of a two-pronged strategy, offering military kit now to fend off a Russian spring offensive while also preparing Ukraine’s forces for the longer term.